 Hello, – Thanks for an informative and in-depth article.
-I own a CE Paragon guitar which my dad bought for me when I was 13, for £12 in 1958, and until now have not managed to find such useful info.
+I own a CE Paragon guitar which my dad bought for me when I was 13, for £12 in 1958, and until now I have not managed to find such useful information.
 It’s a beautiful instrument, good wide neck which kids these days cant handle.
 I wore the neck and back white with use.
-It went all round the world with me, trad.
-USA folk songs, of black and white cultures.
+It went all around the world with me, Trad.
+USA Folk Songs, of black & white cultures.
 I had it renovated and now use it for old trad blues/slide, tuned to C#., great sound. – cheers Gordon T

 Marco‘s daughter ( Gilda Roccia ) my grandmother – Alfie Pyne – Great Grandson.

-Thank you , It was a really good and interesting read, however there is a bit relating to my great cousin Teresa Roccia owning one of Marcos guitars that she may be willing to sell ..
+Thank you , It was a really good & interesting read, however there is a bit relating to my great cousin Teresa Roccia owning one of Marcos Guitars that she may be willing to sell ..
 This I know personally not to be true as we have regular contact.
-I would be very interested in the Jazz Guitar that I saw if a genuine Marco made guitar.
+I would be very interested in the Jazz Guitar that I saw if a genuine Marco made Guitar.

-Thank you for your reply if there is any questions you have relating to this matter feel free to ask I am currently living with Marcos daughter (Gilda) and grandson (John David) so a wealth of knowledge around Marco’s life is available. – Kind regards Alfie (very proud great grandson)
+Thank you for your reply if there is any questions you have relating to this matter feel free to ask I am currently living with Marcos daughter (Gilda) & grandson (John David) so a wealth of knowledge around Marco’s life is available. – Kind regards Alfie (very proud great-grandson)